 The speed and effectiveness of rehabilitation often depends largely on the patient.
 Exercises done both pre-surgically and post-operatively will help to restore strength and range of motion.
 Patients who do these exercises faithfully will recover more quickly and be more likely to be able to return to the activities they performed before surgery.
 You should discuss any exercise program with your doctor or physical therapist.

 You can work on avoiding ACL injuries by strengthening your body before an injury can occur.
 Strengthening your core, hips, and quadriceps can help to reduce stress on your knees and improve your balance so that your ACL is not stressed or injured during activity.
 Retraining your jumping and landing mechanics has been shown to be particularly beneficial in preventing ACL injury.
 An emphasis on lower extremity proprioceptive training with specific coordination drills has proven effective at reducing ACL injury risks.
 Our Sports Performance program can help you improve your movement mechanics and avoid the type of movement that may lead to injury.
 If you have already experienced an ACL injury, we can help you return to normal activity sooner.
-Contact our office at (434) 817-0980 to schedule an appointment and learn more!
+Contact Move Better to schedule an appointment and learn more!